 All DIRECTV receivers that have gone to customers since 2006 are considered leased, not owned, and just because DIRECTV doesn’t want it back doesn’t mean someone can legally transfer it or give it away.
 If you are actually looking at a DIRECTV receiver with a manufacture date before 2006, you could conceivably activate it but there’s stuff you need to know about that as well…

-If the receiver was made before 2003 or has a manufacturer logo that isn’t DIRECTV, it probably won’t work.
+Look at the receiver.
+There’s usually a manufacture date somewhere on a sticker.
+If it was made before 2003 or has a manufacturer logo that isn’t DIRECTV, it probably won’t work.

 If it’s an HD receiver made before 2006, it probably won’t get HD anymore due to DIRECTV using new satellites.

 There are actually a few cases where your only option is an access card swap.
-For example, if you are buying a very old mobile satellite dish, you may find that there’s a special receiver that was designed to work with it and your only option is to use it.
+For example, suppose you buy a very old mobile satellite dish.
+You may find the dish uses a special receiver and your only option is to use it.
 However, if you’re just trying to save a little money by trying to get a receiver on the secondary market you will almost always be disappointed.
-You’re much better off calling Solid Signal…because in many cases discounts and upgrades can be given to existing customers.
+Instead, try calling Solid Signal.
+In many cases, there are discounts and upgrades available for existing customers.
 Of course it’s impossible to promise anything but it just may turn out that you won’t pay any more and you’ll be doing things right.

 In the meantime, if you are looking to expand your DIRECTV system, why not do it right?
 Call the experts at Solid Signal, at 866-726-4182.
 Or, just fill out the form below and we’ll get back to you!